33arsenic75/COL334_Resources_2401/README.md

 Note:- Minor and Major examination official solutions are provided, not my graded copy.

-Note:- Not all class quizzes are present, as I missed a lot of them as they were strictly held from 9:01 AM to 9:06 AM on any random lecture days.
+Note:- Not all class quizzes are available, as I missed a lot of them since they were strictly held from 9:01 AM to 9:06 AM on any random lecture day.